Package 'gratis'

 )

-# A multiplicative quarterly seasonal ETS model with random parameters
+# A quarterly seasonal ETS model with random admissible parameters

 # Simulate from each model and plot the results